-Fast-screening CE-MS method for Bacteria through Protein Pattern Recognition: Watch the 5 minute pitch
+Fast-screening CE-MS method for Bacteria through Protein Pattern Recognition: Watch the 5 minute project presentation and pitch

 The FDA tests samples of food for contamination of bacteria to help ensure the safety of our food system.
 In 2012, the FDA oversaw 11,136,599 shipments of food coming into ports across the country.
 Of these, less than 2% were actually able to be examined.
 (View source)